byandell/byandell.github.io/_posts/2026-4-16-Learning-from-Bland-Ewing.md

 This is about Bland, but it also about me and my journey.

 In the summer of 1969,
-I was first exposed to a Varian computer at a company, where I learned to toggle the boot block to initiate a program load.
+I met my first computer, a Varian, at a company, where I learned to toggle the boot block to initiate a program load.
 The next summer, after graduating from high school,
 I interned at
-[Lawrence Berkeley Lab (LBL)](https://www.lbl.gov/) where I was exposed to early computers and programming languages.
+[Lawrence Berkeley Lab (LBL)](https://www.lbl.gov/) where I encountered more computers and programming languages.
 I was promised a job for the following summer, after my first year at [Caltech](https://www.caltech.edu/).